gnachman/iterm2-website/source/_includes/3.5/documentation-preferences-keys.md

 Sets up a new hotkey window profile if you don't already have one.
 For more information, see <a href="documentation-hotkey.html">Hotkey Windows</a>.

 #### Show/Hide iTerm2 all windows with a system-wide hotkey
 When enabled, you can focus the Hotkey: field and press a keystroke.
 From then on, pressing that keystroke (even when iTerm2 is not the front application) will cause iTerm2 to come to the front.
 If it is the foreground app, it will be sent to the back.
-This requires that you enable access for assistive devices in the Universal Access panel of System Preferences.
+This requires that you enable access for assistive devices in the Universal Access panel of System Settings.
 For more information, see <a href="documentation-hotkey.html">Hotkey Windows</a>.

 ### Remap Modifiers